apiobuild/docs/content/docs/apps/chopin/multi-option-product-configuration/index.md

 ## Summary

-With Chopin, it's really easy to manage thousands products in google sheet.
-You might need to add product variants in bulk or duplicate it from exiting variants.
+With Chopin, it's really easy to manage thousands of products in Google Sheet.
+You might want to add product variants in bulk or duplicate it from exiting variants.
 You don't need to follow complex instructions, just copy and paste the data in your desired way!
-Try Chopin today and you will be amazed by how easy it is!

 Happy Adding More Products! 💰